What is Bank Guarantee?

 - The period until which the guarantee holds is clearly specified

-- The guarantee is always issued for a specific amount
+- The guarantee issuance is always for a specific amount

-- The purpose of the guarantee is clearly stated
+- The purpose of the guarantee is very clear.

-- The guarantee is valid for a specifically defined period
+- The guarantee is valid for a particular period of time.

-- Guarantee clearly states the events under which it can be enforced
+- Guarantee clearly states the events under which it is enforceable.

 Types of Bank Guarantees

-Here, the bank guarantees that the beneficiary will meet the financial obligation and in case he fails, the bank as a guarantor is bound to pay.
+Here, the bank guarantees that the applicant will meet the financial obligation.
+And in case he fails, the bank as a guarantor has to pay.

-Here the guarantee issued is for honoring a particular task and completion of the same in the prescribed/agreed upon manner as stated in the guarantee document.
+Here the guarantee issued is for honoring a particular task and completing the same in the prescribed/agreed manner as stated in the guarantee document.

 Advance Payment Guarantee